rajeevrk9901/Guess-Game-Javascript/README.md

 # Guess-Game-Javascript

-First projrct of My JavaScript
+**First Projrct of JavaScript**

 Learned about Below :

 1. How To Select Html class, Id

-2. About quearySelecter and addEventListner
+2. Learned About quearySelecter and addEventListner

-3. About how To reset changes back to intial stage
+3. Learned About How To use a Again button to change back to intial stage